xy008areshsu/InsightDataEngineeringSpring15/README.md

 	* 	Then it will run the python code.

 All of the output files are saved in the outputs folder.
+Note that for something like "1.2.3", "VI", etc., the programs treat them as normal words.

 ### Algorithm for Running Median